becodeorg/verou-3-sql-introduction-magalifabri/README.md

 ### 🌼 Nice to have (doable)

-6. A learner belongs to a group, and a group has a coach
+6. A learner belongs to a group, and a group has ~~a coach~~ coaches

 - Find a technique to make this connection in the database (what of the field is unique to a record, so we can refer to it?)
 ```sql